 Hereafter, every applicant for licensure by examination in Arkansas must have 2,000 hours of acceptable internship training obtained after beginning the professional college curriculum.
-Up to 1,500 hours of the required 2,000 may be obtained in a training program as part of school curriculum.
+Required hours may be obtained in a training program as part of school curriculum under Arkansas Board of Pharmacy approved conditions.
+(Amended 5/31/14)